City Life Versus Country Life: Pros and Cons

 - If you thrive on grabbing coffee with a friend… If your kids are involved in a variety of extracurricular activities, like dance, soccer, or music lessons… If the calm and quiet of country living makes you twitch… These are all good indicators that making your home in the city is best for you.
 And for those times you want to enjoy the wonders of nature, you can pack up the family and head out on a day trip to soak up the sun at the beach or hike through the woods.

 - Love the idea of mature trees and spectacular scenery but not a fan of living in the country?
 Choosing a community that includes an abundance of mature trees and sizeable lots can provide “the best of both worlds.”

 Pros of Country Life

-- If you need to unwind at the end of the day, away from the hustle and bustle of the city, a home in the country can become your personal oasis.
+- If you need to unwind at the end of the day on a patio, away from the hustle and bustle of the city, a home in the country can become your personal oasis.

 - Do you love the outdoor life?
 Are you looking for a large yard where your children and pets can run and play?
 Do you want to have a barbecue and invite all your friends?
 Country living is perfect for all this and so much more.

 - Do you want to be surrounded by nature every day?
 Does the idea of driving down a winding road flanked by mature forests with a spectacular mountain vista ahead appeal to you?
 How about driving past shimmering blue rivers and lakes?
 Do you enjoy observing birds and animals in their natural habitat?
 When you live in the country, your relaxed commute can be like a mini holiday if you take the time to drink in your surroundings.